-DBE Holding signed a Memorandum of Understanding (MoU) with Siemens
+DBE Holding Signed A Memorandum Of Understanding (Mou) With Siemens

-(MENAFN- B2Press Online PR Service) DBE Holding, which operates in the renewable energy sector and has subsidiaries specializing in renewable energy production and management technologies, signed a Memorandum of Understanding (MoU) with Siemens in Dubai, United Arab Emirates.
+(MENAFN- B2Press) DBE Holding, which operates in the renewable energy sector and has subsidiaries specializing in renewable energy production and management technologies, signed a Memorandum of Understanding (MoU) with Siemens in Dubai, United Arab Emirates.
 With the signed MoU, DBE Global (DBEG) and Siemens will explore areas of joint collaboration related to engineering, procurement, and construction (EPC) works for potential sustainability projects in the Middle East.

 Legal Disclaimer: